2024 Solar Incentives Guide for Celebration, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-To find out exactly how much money the ITC could save you, talk to your local Celebration solar panel installer.
+To find out exactly how much money the ITC could save you, speak with your local Celebration solar panel installation expert.

-More information about the new Inflation Reduction Act can be found here.
-Your local Celebration solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Celebration solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives